Workers’ Compensation and Carpal Tunnel Syndrome

 Seeing a doctor in a timely manner once you become aware of your condition can also play a major role in the outcome of a workers’ compensation case.
 Your odds of securing the compensation you are owed may be greater if you can demonstrate that you sought treatment accordingly as soon as you realized you might need it.

-Symptoms of carpal tunnel syndrome to be aware of include:
+Symptoms of carpal tunnel syndrome in South Philadelphia employees include:

 - Weakness when attempting to grip objects